 Southern Cross says the Next cable will cost around US$350 million to build.
 It should be open for business by the end of 2019.
 The plan is for a 60Tbps link, which is three times the 20Tbps on the existing Southern Cross cable.

-Like its rival, Hawaiki, the Southern Cross Next cable will drop off at several Pacific island nations.
+Like its rival, Hawaiki, the new cable will drop off at Pacific island nations en route.
 Fiji, Samoa, Tokelau and Kiribati are the most likely candidates.
-Southern Cross says it potentially has eight customers.
+The company says it has eight potential customers.

-Spark owns 50 percent of Southern Cross, Singtel owns 40 percent and the remaining 10 percent belongs to Verizon.
+Spark owns 50 percent of the cable network, Singtel owns 40 percent and the remaining 10 percent belongs to Verizon.